robpieke/advent2022/README.md

 ### Day 20 - Tcl

 I chose this language more because I was running out of languages than because I thought it'd be a good fit.
 To be fair, it was pretty easy to express my solution using Tcl, though it did mean living the programming-interview joke(?) about implementing linked-list functionality.

+### Day 23 - C++

+This has been my main professional day-to-day programming language for the last decade or two, so I was pretty confident that whichever puzzle I ended up using it for would be solved without too much fighting-against-the-language pain.
+The `std` containers were very helpful (I didn't expect to use all of `set`, `map` and `array`, but they each served a useful purpose), and I was able to proceed confidently.

 ### Day 24 - Rust